wsbctechnicalblog/wsbctechnicalblog.github.io/content/back-to-basics-communication.md

 - No meetings on **Friday**.
 - No meeting without **agenda** or **purpose**.
 - Avoid **acronyms** or **jargon**.
+- Limit your invite list to **essential participants** only, rather than inviting a large audience.
+Less is more!
 - Write down **notes** and share them with **action items** - or use Copilot for Microsoft Teams to do it for you.
 I LOVE that productivity feature, powered by AI!
-- **Focus** on the meeting, without laptops, when in meeting person.
+- **Focus** on the meeting, without laptops, when meeting in-person.

-Do not make someone who arrives late to an in-person meeting in a huge building do pushups for each minute they missed – they might have run a long way from another meeting that was valuable but was on time or ran over.
+Do not make someone who arrives late to an in-person meeting in a huge building do pushups for each minute they are late – they might have run a long way from another meeting that was valuable but finished on time or ran over.
+This is another reason we need the T-5 minute rule, to allow people to move between back-to-back meeting.

 ---